 Implementing an FSMS requires an investment in staff time.
 People are required who have appropriate organisational knowledge, fatigue and shift work expertise, and understanding of the hazards and risks in each working environment.
-Given the HASW Act requirements for engagement with workers (Part 3 s 60) and the role of collective employment agreements and other health, safety and wellbeing initiatives in FSMS, union(s) should be represented.
-A different mix of expertise may be needed to design the FSMS than is needed to implement it and run the FSMS processes (tasks of the FSAG).
+Given the Health and Safety at Work Act (2015) requirements for engagement with workers (Part 3 s 60) and the role of collective employment agreements and other health, safety and wellbeing initiatives in FSMS, union(s) should be represented.
+A different mix of expertise may be needed to design the FSMS than is needed to implement it and run the FSMS processes (tasks of the Fatigue Safety Action Group).